KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/2_Basics.md

 In the first lines, Kratos and the structural analysis are imported.
 Then the settings are read from the `.json` and a Model is created.
 Finaly we use all that information to create a `StructuralMechanicsAnalysis` simulation.
 In the last line, the structural simulation executed.

 ### 4.2.
 Analysis Stage
-As you have seen, pretty much all that we have done is reading some file and creating a couple of objects and the simulation has started, and this is because the steps necessary to perform this process are inside the `AnalysisStage`.
-In our case the `StructuralMechanicsAnalysis`.
+As you've observed, most of our work so far has involved reading configuration files and initializing a few objects to start the simulation.
+This simplicity is due to the encapsulation of simulation steps within the `AnalysisStage` class.
+For our purposes, we are using the `StructuralMechanicsAnalysis` class, which manages the main simulation loop for structural mechanics applications in Kratos.

-This class contains the main simulation loop for all Kratos applications, which typically have a specialized version with the necessary particularities for the specific type of simulation that we want to run.
+Each Kratos application typically has a specialized `AnalysisStage` tailored to its requirements, ensuring that the necessary processes and solvers are set up correctly for the specific type of simulation (e.g., structural mechanics, fluid dynamics).

-The base clase and its information can be found in [analysis_stage.py](https://github.com/KratosMultiphysics/Kratos/blob/master/kratos/python_scripts/analysis_stage.py) in our repo.
+The foundational structure and logic of the AnalysisStage can be reviewed in the  [analysis_stage.py](https://github.com/KratosMultiphysics/Kratos/blob/master/kratos/python_scripts/analysis_stage.py) file in the Kratos repository.
+This file contains the base AnalysisStage class, providing the core logic and function definitions.

 Again, don't worry to much for now, as we will cover this class in detailes later.
 For now Let's take a quick look and let's create a custom `AnalysisStage` that we will use during the coruse: